knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 1. **Starting Point (*`Start`*):** Our loop's exciting journey begins here, at the launch pad of our mission.
 2. **Initialization (*`Set countdown to 10`*):** As the countdown initiates, the loop sets a variable named 'countdown' to 10.
 This will be our countdown timer, starting from 10 and going down to 0.
-3. **Condition (*`Is countdown == 0?`*):** At this check, the loop questions, "Has the countdown reached zero?"
+3. **Condition (*`Is countdown > 0?`*):** At this check, the loop questions, "Has the countdown reached zero?"
 If 'countdown' isn't 0 yet, the loop will continue counting down.
-But when it hits 0, it's launch time!
+But when it hits 0, the loop is exited and it's launch time!
 4. **Execution (*`Announce countdown`*)**: With every tick of the countdown, the loop announces the current number, letting everyone know how many seconds remain until launch.
 5. **Update (*`Subtract 1 from countdown`*):** After each announcement, the loop decreases the 'countdown' by 1.
 This action ensures that we're progressing toward that exhilarating moment of blast-off.
 6. **Exit Point (*`Launch the rocket`*)**: When 'countdown' hits zero, the loop's work is done, and it's time for the rocket to soar into the skies!